MicheleTobias/workshop-stac/STAC_Workshop.md

 ## Introduction

-What are we generally trying to learn?
+Spatiotemporal asset catalogs (STAC) are growing in popularity as a way to make data available in a standardized way, but getting started with these tools is not always straight forward or clear to people who did not set them up.
+In this workshop, we hope to demystify working with STAC catalogs.
+Learn how to connect to, search, and download data from a STAC in R.

-How to search online data catalogs for spatial data and access the data efficiently with software.
-In this case R code you write yourself.
+By the end of the workshop, participants will be familiar with STAC terminology, be able to connect to a STAC, and search and downlaod STAC data.

-Why does it matter?
-Why do it this way vs. downloading images and storing them yourself?
+You may already be familiar with online catalogs like [USGS EarthExplorer](https://earthexplorer.usgs.gov/) for exploring and downloading aerial imagery.
+Many of these website-based catalogs are difficult to use, especially if you need to download a lot of data, but they work once you get used to them.
+So why take the time to learn how to access STAC catalogs through code?

-- Using a catalog lets you:
+Using a catalog lets you:
-    - update or modify your query
+- update or modify your query and easily run it again
-    - filter based on metadata
+- filter based on metadata - you can access all of the metadat,not just what the web designer decided to include
-    - adds reproducability.
-(See also [FAIR](https://www.go-fair.org/fair-principles/))
+- increase the reproducability (see also [FAIR](https://www.go-fair.org/fair-principles/)) of your project because the code documents what you did
 - Reduce the amount of data you need to download, manage, and store.
+You can always download the data again so you can delegate the storage to the organization that produced the data.
-- (Optional) move your computation closer to the data. (e.g if the data is on AWS you could run your compute on AWS)
+- (we won't cover this today but...) move your computation closer to the data. (e.g if the data is on AWS you could run your compute on AWS) - i.e. keep your code and the data together in the cloud

 ## SpatioTemporal Asset Catalogs (STAC)

 ### What is it?

-A standard way of describing geospatial data in a computer oriented, but still human readable format (JSON).
+SpatioTemporal Asset Catalogs (STAC) provide a standard way of describing geospatial data in a computer-oriented, but still human readable, format (JSON).
 It was originally created to catalog large amounts of Satellite based Earth Observation data.

 ### Why is it useful?
-We use STAC to organize a large number of files and make it possible to search for which files are needed for a given analysis and then pass the results to the analysis tools.
-The key is that STAC describes what to expect inside a file and where to find the file in a way that can be passed to computer code or programs that need to access the data.
+We use STAC to organize a large number of files.
+This organization method makes it possible to search for the files  needed for a given analysis and then pass the results to the analysis tools.
+STAC describes what to expect inside a file and where to find the file in a way that can be passed to computer code or programs that need to access the data.
+STAC is a way to organize data that makes it easy for both people and computers to find and use data.

-Define:
+STAC is organized through a series of hierarchical entities.
+Let's look at some of these entities:

 * Asset - a single file
 * Item - one or more Assets that contain data about the same place in time (e.g. multiple bands from the same capture) - aka Scenes.